 Fernando Lucena has been working in the television industry since 2003.
 He started his career with Channel 4's Dispatches and after that with the BBC’s Current Affairs department, where he worked for This World, Panorama and Newsnight, amongst others; first as an undercover reporter and then as a Producer-Director.

-Fernando has produced and either filmed or presented over 30 films on Latin America, the Middle East, North America and Europe.
-And his work has aired on the BBC, Al Jazeera, Channel 4, Sky, Gallery HD, Press TV, SIC Portugal and Hispan TV.
+Fernando has directed, presented and/or produced over 50 films on Latin America, the Middle East, North America and Europe.
+His work has aired on the BBC, Channel Four, Al Jazeera, AJ+, Vice, Vice News, Sky, MSNBC, France 24 and SIC Portugal, amongst other networks.

 His background includes a few years working as a qualified lawyer in Peru.
 He then went on to complete an MA in International Journalism at London's City University and began his career in television.